-In cooperation with the British Association of Art Therapists, we also offer art therapy groups for members of the Claremont community who are 55 and over.
+In cooperation with the British Association of Art Therapists, we also normally offer art therapy groups for members of the Claremont community who are 55 and over.
 The times of these groups can be found on our web site’s Activities page and in our main Calendar.
 Please note that an assessment is needed before attendance in one of these groups.
+(These groups are not currently operating.)

 A formal referral isn’t necessary for either service, although many of our clients come via a recommendation from their GP.